confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ## <a name="step-2"></a>Step 2: Create an Environment and Enable Stream Governance Essentials

-An environment contains Confluent clusters and its deployed components such as Connect, ksqlDB, and Schema Registry.
+An environment contains Confluent clusters and its deployed components such as Connect, Flink, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 Confluent has seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Select **Environments** from the left side Navigation pane.
 2. Click **+ Add cloud environment**.